FirstLegoLeague/launcher/docs/userguide.md

 <img src="launcher-network-connections.png" style="width:75%">

 # Log files

 The software records activities in logfiles.
 When reporting a bug please attach these logs.
 The logs may be collected into a .ZIP file by pressing the `Logs` button at the bottom of the `Launcher Home` screen.

 Logging should be set to DEBUG.

 <img src="launcher-loglevel.png" style="width:75%">

+Note: When reporting a bug please include the software version which can be seen in the Home screen of the [Launcher](#launcher).

 # Feedback
 Please send comments/suggestions/questions about this document to Alan Green at agreen@firstinspires.org